nlnwa/warchaeology/docs/content/hooks/_index.md

 The `CloseOutputFileHook` is an executable file that runs after an output file has been fully written to and has been closed.
 This hook can be used to perform any cleanup or post-processing tasks.

-To use this hook, specify the path to the executable file using the `--CloseOutputFileHook` flag when running the tool.
+To use this hook, specify the path to the executable file using the `--close-output-file-hook` flag when running the tool.

 #### Environment Variables
 1. `WARC_COMMAND`: Contains the subcommand name.